 2013-14 PLAYOFFS: Appeared in all seven postseason games, tallying three goals and one assist…His three goals tied him for second on the club…Scored a goal in his Stanley Cup Playoff debut April 17 vs. Minnesota (Game 1)…Scored twice in the Avalanche’s Game 2 victory against the Wild on April 19…At 21 years, 147 days, became the youngest Avalanche player to score two goals in a postseason game (Alex Tanguay was 21 years, 200 days when he scored twice in Game 7 of the 2001 Stanley Cup Final).

 2012-13: Named captain prior to the season…Recorded nine goals and eight assists for 17 points in 36 games…Led Colorado with three short-handed goals, the most by an Avs player since 2006-07 (Brad Richardson, 3)…Landeskog’s three short-handed goals tied him for second in the NHL, just one behind Ilya Kovalchuk…Missed 11 games due to injury (head/leg) suffered on Jan.
 26 at San Jose…Was placed on IR, Feb.
 1 (retro to Jan.
 26) and activated on Feb.
 22…Recorded his first career three-point game (1g/2a) on Feb.
-28 vs. Calgary…Scored a goal in four straight games, March 14-20, the longest goal streak of his NHL career…Tallied a short-handed goal in back-to-back games, March 18-20, the first Avalanche player to score a SHG in consecutive games since Joe Sakic did it from Feb 23-25, 2001.…Appeared in his 100th NHL game on March 20 vs. Dallas…Sat out on March 23 at Dallas (torso).
+28 vs. Calgary…Scored a goal in four straight games, March 14-20…Tallied a short-handed goal in back-to-back games, March 18-20, the first Avalanche player to score a SHG in consecutive games since Joe Sakic did it from Feb 23-25, 2001…Appeared in his 100th NHL game on March 20 vs. Dallas…Sat out on March 23 at Dallas (torso).

 2010-11: Captained the Kitchener Rangers (OHL) in 2010-11, becoming the first European captain in the 48-year history of the Rangers franchise…Was named captain at the age of 17 on Oct.
 24, 2010, becoming the youngest player in 30 years to be named captain of the Rangers…Despite an ankle injury shortening his season to 53 games, Gabriel led Kitchener with 36 goals and finished third on the team with 66 points…Suffered the injury during the 2011 IIHF World Junior Championship…Shared the team lead with six goals and ranked second with 10 points in seven games during the OHL playoffs…Was rated by NHL Central Scouting as the No. 2 overall North American skater entering the 2011 Entry Draft…He was the top-ranked skater at the mid-term rankings.

-Gabriel’s dad, Tony, a defenseman, played in the Swedish Elite League for Hammarby (1977-85)…Nickname is “Landy”…Was Colorado’s nominee for the 2014 King Clancy Memorial Trophy (leadership and humanitarian contribution)…Purchases and dontates tickets to every Avalanche home game for charity…During Thanksgiving Week in 2013, Landeskog helped serve Thanksgiving meals at the Denver Rescue Mission-The Crossing, while also joining the Avalanche in donating street hockey equipment to the shelter…Developed “#Landeskoging” T-shirts in which proceeds of every shirt sold are donated to the Children’s Hospital Colorado Foundation…Joined with CCM to raise money and donate equipment to the Foothills Hockey Association in Colorado…Participates in the Icebreakers charity hockey games in Sweden.
+Gabriel’s dad, Tony, a defenseman, played in the Swedish Elite League for Hammarby (1977-85)…Nickname is “Landy”…Has a twin sister…Was Colorado’s nominee for the King Clancy Memorial Trophy in both 2014 and 2015 (leadership and humanitarian contribution)…Serves as a group ambassador for “Friends,” a global anti-bullying effort based in Stockholm, Sweden…Founded in 1997, Friends has worked to provide pre-schools, schools and sports clubs with resources to combat bullying…Became the face of unique initiative when he participated in the You Can Play Project, which featured a video of Landeskog that the Colorado High School Activities Association used as the kickoff for a statewide effort that puts diversity and inclusion messaging in every locker room and student activity in Colorado…On Dec.
+10, 2014, Gabe was the guest speaker at a children’s naturalization ceremony at the U.S. Citizenship and Immigration Services in Centennial, Colo.…He congratulated the kids on becoming U.S. citizens and spoke to them about working hard and believing in yourself no matter where you are from…Purchases and dontates 10 tickets to every Avalanche home game for charity…During Thanksgiving Week in 2013, Landeskog helped serve Thanksgiving meals at the Denver Rescue Mission-The Crossing, while also joining the Avalanche in donating street hockey equipment to the shelter…Developed “#Landeskoging” T-shirts in which proceeds of every shirt sold are donated to the Children’s Hospital Colorado Foundation…Joined with CCM to raise money and donate equipment to the Foothills Hockey Association in Colorado…Participates in the Icebreakers charity hockey games in Sweden.